Home

 • Check the windows and doors to make sure they are all secure.

-• Keep a continuous watch on the children.
+• Keep a close eye on the children.
 Never leave a child unattended.
+You don't have to hover over them every second, but it doesn't take long for a kid to slip away.
 Even if they are in bed, it is still a good idea to check on them occasionally.

 • Do not answer the door to strangers and never tell callers that you are alone.
-These are the same basic safety tips, not just babysitting safety tips.
+These are the same basic safety tips you'd follow at home, not just while doing babysitting jobs.

 • Clean up as you go.
-Leaving their house in a mess does not leave a good impression on the parents.
+Leaving the house in a mess does not leave a good impression on the parents.
 And while your first priority is the kids, taking care of the house and property is also part of your responsibility.
+You can make it a game with the kids to clean up so it will go faster for everyone.

 Once the parents have returned, give them a quick recap of the night.
-It doesn't need to be an in-depth review of every minute, but let them know how things went.
+It doesn't need to be an in-depth review of every minute, but let them know how things went and don't focus on just the babysitting safety guidelines you followed.
+Tell them the personal stuff they want to hear.
 Did the kids eat well?
 Did they get their homework done if that was needed?
 Were they bathed?
 What time did they go to sleep?
-Were there any unusual incidents?
+Did anything odd or funny happen?

-It is very important to have open communication with the parents even though it can be hard to talk to certain adults.
-They need to feel comfortable with you, and this is a big part of that.
+It is important to have open communication with the parents even though it can be hard to talk to certain adults.
+They need to feel comfortable with you, and talking with them is a big part of that.
 If they know that you've been practicing basic babysitting safety, they will feel even more at ease.

 Finally, be appreciative that the parents trusted you to care for their children.
 Don't just take the money and run.
-Let them know if you enjoyed babysitting and if you are available for future jobs and referrals.
+Let them know if you enjoyed watching the kids and if you are available for future babysitting jobs and referrals.
 This is part of running your own business - even if you are only doing it once a week or month.
-For more tips on the business side of things, see our babysitting business page.
+Find even more ideas for turning these babysitting jobs into your own business here.